lapd-c/acamps.github.io/_posts/2015-04-20-productivity-ii.markdown

 After that, you can start all over again.

-The main goal of this technique is to **avoid [burndown][burndown] and fatigue**.
+The main goal of this technique is to **avoid [burnout][burnout] and fatigue**.

 Of course, you might find your attention span **increasing** over the time.

 [There's people][teknopaul] who recommend using _pomodori_ with a duration longer than 25 minutes, in fact,  as long as you can concentrate.
-But I find this might defy the purpose of avoiding burndown and fatigue, that I mentioned before.
+But I find this might defy the purpose of avoiding [burnout][burnout] and fatigue, that I mentioned before.

 ### Tools